 United States Government (USG) users have "Government Purpose" rights in the portions of the data funded by the USG.
 To access the GTD, USG users can select "Organizational Use" and fill out the brief form to request access.
 Our distribution partner, CHC Global will confirm access within two business days.
 Non-government organizations interested in using the GTD for USG purposes should request access through their USG client.
 Non-government organizations interested in using the GTD for non-USG purposes should select "Organizational Use," and fill out the brief form to request access.
 CHC Global will respond with additional information about licensing within two business days.

 Can I still search and browse the data without downloading the file?

 Why is there a delay in releasing the data?

-GTD™ source document collection occurs daily, and systematic curation of structured data takes place on a 3-4 month lag behind “real time.”
-The process of open source collection and then refining and checking each entry takes our researchers time.
+When fully funded, GTD source document collection occurs daily; however, systematic curation of structured data requires considerable time and effort on the part of the research team.
 The database is typically updated annually for non-commercial users.
-Commercial users have access to preliminary data updates on a more frequent basis, usually quarterly.
+Commercial users may have access to preliminary data updates on a more frequent basis.
 The GTD is produced with the intent of providing a long term view of terrorism and as such, we prioritize accuracy and completeness.